jcervas/teaching/2024-2025/class-cmu-84-309/syllabus.md

 >   - Samuel Merrill III, Bernard Grofman, and Thomas L. Brunell.
 2023.
 >     How Polarization Begets Polarization: Ideological Extremism in the
 >     US Congress.
 Oxford University Press.
+>   - Suri, J. 2022.
+Civil War by Other Means: America’s Long and
+>     Unfinished Fight for Democracy.
+PublicAffairs.

 **Op-ed w/ peer-review**: Drawing on a topic related to this course, or something political from your own life or experience, write an op-ed